IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 After you update the `CatalogSource` image, License Service is automatically upgraded to the latest version.
 In the future, updates will be automatic.

 4\.
 To make sure that the upgrade was successful, check your current version of License Service.
-FOr more information, see [Checking your current version](#chcking-your-current-version).
+For more information, see [Checking your current version](#chcking-your-current-version).

 <b>Related links</b>